hpcc-systems/HPCC-Platform/helm/hpcc/docs/storage.md

 ## Ephemeral storage: (storageClass, storageSize)

 Ephemeral storage is allocated when the HPCC cluster is installed and deleted when the chart is uninstalled.
 It is useful for providing a clean system for testing and for a demonstration system to allow you to experiment with the system.
-It is not so useful for production systems - for this reason the helm chart will generate a warning if it is used.
+It is not so useful for production systems - for this reason the helm chart generates a warning if it is used.

 * storageClass:
 Which storage provisioner should be used to allocate the storage?
 A blank storage class indicates it should use the default provisioner.